tvaisanen/embeddedGraphWidget/docs/index.md

 ## Testing

 Open the file: `test.html` in a browser to run unit tests.
+GraphingWikiBrowser has unit tests embedded inside the module.
+These can be run manually by calling `panel.test()`.
+The test state is currently embedded as a global variable inside `panel.js`.

 ## Project layout

+    proto_v0.01/
+        ...                 # Contains files for the first prototype. proto_v0.02/
+        Planning/           # Design etc.
+        devProxyServer.py   # Development proxy server.
+        development.db      # Python shelve db for development.
-    mkdocs.yml    # The configuration file.
+        ...                 # Contains files for the first prototype. mkdocs.yml              # The configuration file for running mkdocs. docs/
-    docs/
         index.md            # The documentation homepage.
         ...                 # Other markdown pages, images and other files.